 The best way to thaw any food, according to the U.S. Department of Agriculture, is to simply leave it in your fridge until it's defrosted.
 A small package of diced pumpkin will usually thaw overnight, while larger ones might take 24 hours.
 A quicker alternative is thawing the pumpkin in cold water, which might take as little as an hour.
 If you use the cold water technique, cook or refrigerate the pumpkin as soon as it's thawed.
 You can thaw pumpkin pieces in the microwave if you need to use them immediately, or simply add them to a soup or stew while frozen.

-Thawing Pumpkin Puree
+How to Defrost Pumpkin Puree

 Using Thawed Pumpkin